October 26-28, 2024: Canadian Coast-to-Coast-to-Coast Weather Forecast - NetNewsLedger

 Vancouver, British Columbia

-October 26: Vancouver is experiencing light rain with temperatures around 12°C. Winds are from the southwest at 15 km/h, and the barometric pressure is 1009 hPa.
-Sunrise is at 7:46 AM, and sunset is at 6:08 PM.
+October 26: Vancouver is under rainy skies with a current temperature of 12°C. Winds are from the southwest at 15 km/h, with barometric pressure at 1008 hPa.
+Sunrise is at 7:47 AM, and sunset is at 6:08 PM.

-October 27-28: Rain will continue through Saturday, clearing up by Sunday with highs around 13°C.
+October 27-28: Rain continues through Saturday, but clearing is expected by Sunday afternoon.
+Highs will reach 13°C.

-Wardrobe Suggestion: A waterproof jacket and sturdy rain boots will be essential for the wet weather.
+Wardrobe Suggestion: A waterproof coat and umbrella are essential for the rainy days.

-Weather Trivia: Vancouver’s rainiest October was in 1967, with over 350 mm of rain recorded.
+Weather Trivia: Vancouver’s wettest October on record occurred in 1967, with over 350 mm of rain.

 Victoria, British Columbia

-October 26: Victoria is under rainy skies with a temperature of 11°C. Winds are from the south at 20 km/h, and the barometric pressure is 1010 hPa.
+October 26: Rain dominates the skies over Victoria, with a temperature of 11°C. Winds are from the south at 20 km/h, and barometric pressure is 1010 hPa.
 Sunrise is at 7:44 AM, and sunset is at 6:10 PM.

-October 27-28: Rain continues through Saturday, with Sunday seeing clearer skies.
-Temperatures will hover around 12°C.
+October 27-28: Rain will taper off by Sunday morning, leading to clearer skies for the remainder of the weekend.

-Wardrobe Suggestion: Rainproof clothing and boots will keep you comfortable in the wet conditions.
+Wardrobe Suggestion: Rain boots and a rain jacket are practical for Victoria’s wet weather.

 Kamloops, British Columbia

-October 26: Kamloops is experiencing partly cloudy skies with temperatures around 6°C. Winds are calm, and barometric pressure is 1016 hPa.
+October 26: Kamloops is experiencing partly cloudy skies with a temperature of 7°C. Winds are calm, and the barometric pressure is 1016 hPa.
 Sunrise is at 7:57 AM, and sunset is at 6:17 PM.

-October 27-28: The weekend will remain mostly dry with highs reaching 9°C and lows around 0°C.
+October 27-28: The weekend will stay mostly dry, with highs around 10°C and lows near 0°C.

-Wardrobe Suggestion: A light jacket during the day and a heavier layer for the cooler evenings will be ideal.
+Wardrobe Suggestion: A medium-weight jacket will be suitable for the cool weather.

-Weather Trivia: Kamloops saw its warmest October day on record in 1987, with temperatures peaking at 27°C.
+Weather Trivia: Kamloops saw its highest October temperature in 1987, with temperatures soaring to 27°C.

 Northern Canada Weather